cjdelisle/cjdns/README.md

 How to compile cjdns:

   * Hint 1: You did a backup recently. ;)
-  * Hint 2: Created on Debian Squeeze, will work on Ubuntu/Mint just as well.
+  * Hint 2: Created on Debian will work on Ubuntu/Mint just as well.
   * Hint 3: By default the build process will try to find Libevent2 in your operating system and if it can't be found, default to compiling and *static linking* it's own.
 If you want to force it to use dynamic or static linking, see [Non-Standard Setups] below.